chenmeijia30/intro-to-python/README.md

 pip install -r requirements.txt
 ```

+## Data

+- Yellow Taxi trip data can be programmatically downloaded.
+- Uber sample data should be manually put under the root directory of the project.
+- Weather data should be manually put under the root directory of the project.
+- Taxi_zone.zip should be manually put under the root directory of the project.

 ## Usage

 All codes are in the [Project.ipynb](Project.ipynb) file.
 You can run the code after installing the required libraries.